KJV Only Rage (mp3)

 Even more descriptive of Erasmus is the following:

 "Why does it not point out that Erasmus, unlike Luther and Calvin, never left the Roman Catholic church?"
 (The King James Version Debate: A Plea For Realism, D. A. Carson, 1979, Baker Book House, p.
 74) [emphasis ours].

-The Mormons also use the KJV in their endeavors to exalt the Book of Mormon (BOM).
+The Mormons are also KJV onlyites.
+It serves their purpose to exalt the Book of Mormon (BOM).
 In the book of Acts, there are three accounts of the Apostle Paul's conversion experience.
 Seemingly, as it is worded in the KJV, there are contradictions between these accounts of his salvation experience (Acts 9:7 cf. 22:9).
-They use this seeming contradiction (which really is no contradiction at all) to discredit the Bible in their indirect attempt to exalt the BOM.
+They use this seeming contradiction (which really is no contradiction at all) to discredit the Bible in their indirect attempt to exalt the Book of Mormon!
 So again, the KJV's obscured wording has been a snare to some.

 So, as you can see there are multiple problems which you cannot Scripturally and adequately resolve with your KJV only view.
 This is an incredibly divisive issue in the body of Christ today.
 Some of the few people we encountered who know that eternal security (or perseverance of the saints) is a "license for immorality" and are willing to stand against it, let themselves be unsettled over this issue, to the great detriment of God's kingdom.
 This should not be!